diabhey/ab-heartbyte/README.md

 The flask app will be running on http://127.0.0.1:5000/

 ## Author
-bigillu (Abhimanyu Selvan) is the primary author and maintainer of this library.
+bigillu (Abhimanyu Selvan) is the co-author and maintainer of this application. gandrein (Andrei Gherghescu) is the co-author.

 Follow me on [Twitter.](http://www.twitter.com/a_bigillu)